-7 Conclusion and Discussion
+7. Conclusion and Discussion

 This paper identifies the problem of stealthy bridges between isolated enterprise networks in the public cloud.
 To infer the existence of stealthy bridges, we propose a two-step approach.
 A cloud-level attack graph is first built to capture the potential attacks enabled by stealthy bridges.
 Based on the attack graph, a cross-layer Bayesian network is constructed by identifying uncertainty types existing in attacks exploiting stealthy bridges.
-The experiments show that the cross-layer Bayesian network is able to infer the existence of stealthy bridges given supporting evidence from other intrusion steps.
-However, one challenge posed by cloud environments needs further effort.
-Since the structure of cloud is very dynamic, generating the cloud-level attack graph from scratch whenever a change happens is expensive and time-consuming.
-Therefore, an incremental algorithm needs to be developed to address such frequent changes such as virtual machine turning on and off, configuration changes, etc.
+We designed and conducted six sets of experiments to evaluate our approach.
+The experiment results show that the cross-layer Bayesian network is able to infer the existence of stealthy bridges given supporting evidence from other intrusion steps.
+However, one challenge posed by cloud environments